socdyn/public-wiki/ura/get_started_with_python.md

 We encourage good python programming practice to improve readability and reduce errors.
 Please watch the idiomatic python video linked at [https://gist.github.com/JeffPaine/6213790
 ](https://gist.github.com/JeffPaine/6213790) and read the code examples.

+This book is widely recommended for python beginners: https://automatetheboringstuff.com/

 _no longer available_
 ~Next, register for an Academic License for the Enthought distribution at [https://store.enthought.com/licenses/academic/](https://store.enthought.com/licenses/academic/).~
 ~We don't use this distribution but they provide students free access to training programs at [https://training.enthought.com](https://training.enthought.com) (note: does not load with Safari browser).
 I recommend "Tools to Learn and Develop in Python" and "Python Essentials".
 The first half of the "Advanced Python" series covers techniques we use in the lab (up to Decorators).~